wint3ria/swarm-updated/README.md

 The Swarm UpdateD is a simple process that updates docker secrets depending on the latest modifications done on files present in a set of directories on the filesystem.
 For each file present in each directory, the process will watch for any change performed during a configurable time period.
-This feature uses UNIX filesystem events, and may not work properly on Windows systems.
 If a change occured during this period on a file, then it proceeds to:

 1. Generate a swarm secret name from the filename and a configurable namespace.
 For clarity sake, this name name will be referred to as the `identifier` for a secret.